 “I was in high school, one day a friend brought a cool toy to school, then she whispered in the ears of other colleagues: “You can see, but does not lend for Gabriella because she is black.
 How I felt bad among them”.
 Gabriella do Nascimento.

 “It’s not easy being born a woman and black.
 You have to fight!
-Be an example for its descendants”.
+Be an example for our ancestors”.
 Cristina Baptista.